Everything you need to know about Standardised Age Scores (SAS)

 How do you make sure your scoring is accurate?

-Each year, children complete hundreds of thousands of tests across Atom's platforms.
-This data allows us to ensure the scoring on our platform is as close to the real position as possible.
+Every year, children complete hundreds of thousands of tests on Atom.
+This gives us a rich, growing data set that helps us keep our scoring as close to real exam outcomes as possible.

 My student only got one question wrong, but their SAS is only 130.
 Shouldn't it be higher?